1,000+ Opportunities

 6 months after last activity Contains information related to marketing campaigns of the user.
 These are shared with Google AdWords / Google Ads when the Google Ads and Google Analytics accounts are linked together.
 ID used to identify users and sessions 2 years after last activity 30 minutes after last activity Used to monitor number of Google Analytics server requests Powered by (opens in a new window)

-Based on current listing details, eligibility includes: Schools and 501(c)(3) organizations in Minnesota supporting schoolyard garden and outdoor education projects.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Schools and 501(c)(3) organizations in Minnesota supporting schoolyard garden and outdoor education projects.
+Confirm the full requirements in the official notice before applying.